 Completed Secondary and Tertiary Education must be listed as follows:

-Start with the commencement date and completion date for diplomas, associate degrees, and bachelor degrees.
+Start with the commencement date and completion date for diplomas, associate degrees, and bachelor's degrees.
 For courses, you can just list the date of completion.
-Next comes the full name of the qualification, then the full name of the institution and then the City or abbreviated State name.
+Next comes the full name of the qualification, then the full name of the institution, and then the City or abbreviated State name.
 List your high school diploma details similarly, but only include this when you have less than five years of working experience.

-Here are some examples of a Software Engineering Resume with more than five years’ experience:
+Examples with more than five years’ experience:

 2012-2015 Masters Degree in Computer Science, Kaplan University, FL